unbit/uwsgi-docs/tutorials/SerializingAccept.rst

 Fast answer: they generally do not solve/care it

 Serving static files or proxying (the main activities of a webserver) is generaly a fast, non-blocking (very deterministic under various points of view) activity.
-Instead a webapplication is way slower and havier, so,  even on moderately loaded sites, the amount of sleeping processes is generally low.
+Instead a webapplication is way slower and heavier, so,  even on moderately loaded sites, the amount of sleeping processes is generally low.

 On higly loaded sites you will pray for a free process, and in non-loaded sites the thundering herd problem is completely irrelevant (unless you are running your site on a 386)